Auste1989/metis_projects/Customer_Service_Action_Recommender/MVP_Summary.md

 Proactive Customer Churn Management

 #### Description:
-Analyze customer reviews, assign a sentiment score and cluster them into 5-10 categories (food, space, delays, etc.)
+Analyze customer reviews, assign a sentiment (and a confidence score) and cluster them into 5-10 categories (food, legroom, delays, etc.)

 ### Why?
 Customer churn is often an overlooked metric in a sales oriented organization, which, in my opinion, is a big mistake.
 Landing a new customer consumes much more resources and time than retaining an existing customer would.
 Therefore, with this project I intend to explore ways to decrease customer churn using NLP and unsupervised learning techniques.